qwe2820435o2/SceneGuide/System Design/Architecture For High Concurrency/Architecture For High Concurrency.md

 ```
 The average value of the input is xxx Million bits per second
 The maximum value of the input is xxx Million bits per second
+The average value of output is xxx Million bits per second
+The maximum value of output is xxx Million bits per second
 ```